 What is at stake over the medium-to-longer term is the West's capacity to shape its strategic environment in a way that upholds the principles of the rules-based international order.
-There are two principal scenarios pertinent to contemporary Western strategy: a stalemate that leads to a protracted war of attrition or frozen conflict; or a significant Ukrainian victory.
+There are two principal scenarios pertinent to contemporary Western strategy: a protracted conflict; or a cease-fire with negotiations.
 Both scenarios involve risk.
 A Ukrainian victory risks the threat of major escalation by Russia to avoid defeat.
 The risks posed by a frozen conflict or a long war are continued threats to Ukraine's security or pressure to engage in negotiations which force unwanted concessions on Ukraine.
 Whilst the West is rightly working for a Ukrainian victory, it also needs to be prepared to manage both sets of risks.